 - Both L-1 and H-1B are temporary (non-immigrant) visas that allow dual intent.
-In this case, dual intent meaning that the foreign work does not need to demonstrate ties to the home country or jeopardize their visa status by filing for a green card.
+In this case, dual intent, meaning that the foreign worker does not need to demonstrate ties to the home country or jeopardize their visa status by filing for a green card.

 - They both are available for premium processing.
 The premium processing fee of $1,410 and checks should be made payable to the U.S. Department of Homeland Security.
 USCIS guarantees that premium processing cases will be handled within 15 calendar days.
 If you receive a request for evidence (RFE) or other additional paperwork then an additional 15 day period will begin for processing once USCIS receives those documents.

 Likewise, there are key differences between the two visas:

 - The maximum length an individual can remain in the U.S. on an L-1 is seven years (L-1A) and five years for L-1B.
 Whereas an H-1B status holder can stay for six years with the option to file for a three-year extension.

 - For individuals who spend time outside the country on an H visa, that duration is applied towards the maximum amount of the L visa (or vice versa).